How to Spend 10 Days in Taiwan: A Complete Itinerary For First-Time Visitors

 2 Days

-Zipping two and a half hours south of Taipei, you’ll reach Taichung, Taiwan’s third biggest city.
-Taichung doesn’t get a whole lotta love from travellers, but it’s worth popping in for at least a quick visit.
+Zipping two and a half hours south of Taipei, we’ll reach Taichung, Taiwan’s third biggest city.
+Taichung doesn’t get a whole lotta love from travelers, which, to be honest, we totally get.
+Still, we think it’s worth popping in for at least a quick visit.

 Relaxing in nature near Taichung

-What’s more intriguing in visiting Taichung is less the city itself but what lies beyond.
+For us, what’s more intriguing in visiting Taichung is less the city itself but what lies beyond.
 The industrial city cozies up to the island’s rugged interior.
-Here some of the top nature spots in Taiwan, including spectacular Sun Moon Lake reside.
+Here, we’ve found some of the top nature spots in Taiwan, including spectacular Sun Moon Lake.

-When you’ve only got 10 days in Taiwan, try to squeeze in at least one day in Taichung.
+When you’ve only got 10 days in Taiwan, we’d squeeze in at least one day in Taichung.
 Leave at least one extra day to explore some of its beautiful natural surroundings.

 What to do in Taichung

-Compared to the likes of Taipei or Tainan, you won’t find a massive list of things to do in Taichung itself.
-Most travellers will prefer using the city as a launch pad for day trips into the central highlands.
-Here’s a quick list of places to check out while visiting Taichung:
+Compared to the likes of Taipei or Tainan, we won’t find a massive list of things to do in Taichung itself.
+Instead, we like to use the city as a launch pad for day trips into the central highlands.
+Here’s a quick list of our favorite places to check out while visiting Taichung:

 Admire nature at Sun Moon Lake

 If you can only fit in one activity in the Taichung area, make it a day trip to Sun Moon Lake.
 This dazzling lake lies amidst Nantou Country’s Central Mountains.
-It’s surrounded by verdant rolling mountains that’ll take your breath away.
+It’s surrounded by verdant rolling mountains that took our breath away.

 Sun Moon Lake